zypriafl/find_and_cd/README.md

 It searches for a folder, sorts the results by depths and cd's to the first result.

 # Installation
-copy the file scd to ~/bin/
+copy the file fcd to ~/bin/

 # Usage
 Use it as follow: